Self-love

 Self-Love Worksheet: Turn Self-Love Into Things You Actually Do

-Updated June 24, 2026 · 6 min read · Free to print
+Updated June 27, 2026 · 6 min read · Free to print

 A self-love worksheet turns 'love yourself' from a slogan into something concrete.
 This free, printable worksheet helps you audit how you currently treat yourself, name the needs you keep ignoring, practise a self-compassion break, set one caring boundary, and choose small acts of self-love you'll actually do this week.

-By the Self Growth team · drawn from cognitive behavioural therapy & self-compassion research · how we make these
+By the Self Growth team · drawn from self-compassion research and mindfulness practice · how we make these

 Self-love gets a bad rap as bubble baths and slogans, but at its core it's simple and unglamorous: treating yourself with the same care, honesty, and patience you'd offer someone you love.
-That shows up less in how you feel about yourself and more in how you treat yourself — what you allow, what you tolerate, and whether your own needs make the list.
+That shows up less in how you feel about yourself and more in how you treat yourself, what you allow, what you tolerate, and whether your own needs make the list.

 This worksheet skips the platitudes.
 You'll look honestly at how you currently treat yourself, find the needs you routinely override, and practise self-compassion in a structured way.
-Then you'll turn it into action — because self-love you only think about isn't really self-love yet.
+Then you'll turn it into action, because self-love you only think about isn't really self-love yet.

 Be gentle with yourself as you do this.
-If it's hard to be kind to yourself on paper, that's not a failure — it's exactly the muscle this is here to build.
+If it's hard to be kind to yourself on paper, that's not a failure, it's exactly the muscle this is here to build.

 How to use this worksheet

-1. 1Set aside about 15–20 minutes somewhere you won't be interrupted.
+- 1Set aside about 15–20 minutes somewhere you won't be interrupted.

-3. 3Pick acts of self-love that are small and realistic, not a self-improvement project.
+- 3Pick acts of self-love that are small and realistic, not a self-improvement project.

-4. 4Keep the letter you write at the end and reread it on a hard day.
+- 4Keep the letter you write at the end and reread it on a hard day.

 The worksheet